Jerry-Master/polygons/README.md

 The commands `save` and `draw`, will overwrite the given files. **Don't overwrite any source code or needed image.**
 ***
 ## 4. Tests
 The Makefile provides some commands for checking some concrete features of the classes.
 For example, `make test_point` and `make test_conv` will check the methods for each class are well implemented.
-If they are, no output from those commands should be expected.
+If they are executed, no output from those commands should be expected.
 If you want to use this commands to check your own tests, you'll need to modify the format of your tests.

 For more details of this and other commands to check either the functionality or the efficiency, read the README.md in the folder `tests`.
 ***